 Red List Status -Critically Endangered (CR) , assessed in 08/09/2017

 Oxera microcalyx is a shrub endemic to New Caledonia, restricted to the center of Grande Terre, on Plateau de Dogny.
 An old herbarium specimen (1965) was collected at Ouipouin, but the species couldn't be found during recent prospection.
 It occurs in forest undergrowth on volcano-sedimentary between 260 and 900 m asl.
 It is known from a single location, and its area of occupancy (AOO) and extent of occurrence (EOO) are both equal to 8 km².
-The main threats are feral pigs 5sus scrofa) and rusa deer (Rusa timorensis russa), that cause habitat degradation.
+The main threats are feral pigs (Sus scrofa) and rusa deer (Rusa timorensis russa), that cause habitat degradation.
 Deer also harm mature individuals by scratching or destroying the stems.
-Therefore, O. microcalyx is listed as Critically Endangered (CR) under criteria B1ab(iii,iv,v) with an estimated resduction of the concerned sub-criteria.
+Therefore, O. microcalyx is listed as Critically Endangered (CR) under criteria B1ab(iii,iv,v) with an estimated reduction of the concerned sub-criteria.

 O. microcalyx is endemic to New Caledonia, restricted to the center of Grande Terre.
 This species is currently known only from the Dogny Plateau.
-An old herbarium specimen (1965) was collected at Ouipouin, but the species couldn't be found during field prospection.
+An old herbarium specimen (1965) was collected at Ouipouin, but the species couldn't be found during recent field prospection.

 Population size is unknown but the species seems to be locally abundant.
 However, no regeneration was observed.

 O. microcalyx occurs in forest undergrowth on volcano-sedimentary substrate between 260 and 900 m asl.